dmytrovoytko/llm-interview-assistant/README.md

 2. Create GitHub CodeSpace from the repo ‼️ use 4-core - 16GB RAM machine type.
 3. **Start CodeSpace**
 4. The app works in docker containers, you don't need to install packages locally to test it.
-5. Go to the app directory `cd interview_assistant`
+5. **Go to the app directory** `cd interview_assistant`
 6. If you want to develop the project locally, you can run `pip install -r requirements.txt` (project tested on python 3.11/3.12).
-6. If you want to use gpt-3.5/gpt-4 API you need to correct OPENAI_API_KEY in `.env` file, which contains all configuration settings.
+6. **If you want to use gpt-3.5/gpt-4 API you need to correct OPENAI_API_KEY in `.env` file**, which contains all configuration settings.
 7. By default instructions (below) scripts will load Ollama/phi3.5 model.
 If you want to use also Ollama/phi3 uncomment a line in `ollama_pull.sh`.
 Similarly you can load other Ollama models.

 ### :arrow_forward: Start the app

-1. Run `bash deploy.sh` to start all containers, including elasticsearch, ollama, postgres, streamlit, grafana.
+1. **Run `bash deploy.sh` to start all containers**, including elasticsearch, ollama, postgres, streamlit, grafana.
 It takes at least couple of minutes to download/build corresponding images, then get all services ready to serve.
 So you can make yourself some tea/coffee meanwhile.
 When the new log messages stop appering, press enter to return to a command line.
 ![docker-compose up](/screenshots/docker-compose.png)

 2. Run `bash init_db_es.sh`
 * to create PostgreSQL tables:

 ![init_db](/screenshots/init_db.png)

-* to ingest and index question database.
+* to ingest and index question database

 ![init_es](/screenshots/init_es.png)

-3. Run `bash ollama_pull.sh` to pull phi3/phi3.5 Ollama models.
+3. Run `bash ollama_pull.sh` to pull phi3/phi3.5 Ollama models

 ![Ollama pull](/screenshots/ollama_pulled.png)

 If you want to use other models, you can modify this script accordingly, then update `app.py` to add your model names.